zot/go-fltk/README.md

 		user event --> roll your own with the current event [optionally: --> widget]

-Normally, the widget processes the event before Wait returns but you can "steal" events so that your event handler will get the event before the widget has a chance to process it.
-If you want the widget to process a stolen event, just call widget.ContinueEvent().

 You can install an event handler with widget.SetEventHandler() like this:

     input.SetEventHandler(func(e fltk.Event){println(e.Event)}

-if you want to steal events, call widget.StealEvents() with a bit mask for the FLTK event types.
+Normally, the widget processes the event before Wait returns but you can "steal" events so that your event handler will get the event before the widget has a chance to process it.
+If you want to steal events, call widget.StealEvents() with a bit mask for the FLTK event types.
 There are constants for the event types and masks for them by appending _MASK to the name, like PUSH_MASK, which is just 1 << PUSH.
 You call StealEvents() like this:

    input.StealEvents((1 << PUSH_MASK) | (1 << DRAG_MASK))

 There is a bool field in Event, called "Stolen" to tell you whether the event was stolen.
+If you want the widget to process the stolen event, just call widget.ContinueEvent().
 Here is an example of an event handler that prints a message for stolen push and drag events and then continues them:

 	i.StealEvents(fltk.PUSH_MASK | fltk.DRAG_MASK)
 	i.SetEventHandler(func(e fltk.Event) {